girder/large_image/docs/formats.rst

 The file extensions and mime types that are listed by the core sources that can affect source processing order are listed below.
 See ``large_image.listSources()`` for details about priority of the different sources and the ``large_image.constants.SourcePriority`` for the priority meaning.

-The following table describes the primary formats supported by ``large-image`` and the acceptable extensions for each format.
+The following table describes the some of the formats supported by ``large-image`` and the common extensions for each format.
 This table also describes the ``large-image-source-*`` modules that can be used to read each format.

-For a full list of all accepted extensions, see :ref:`extensions`.
+For a list of known extensions, see :ref:`extensions`.

 .. include:: format_table.rst